AmberELEC/website/docs/Getting-to-Know-351ELEC.md

 | Brightness - | L3 + L1 | L3 + L1 |
 | Kill Process | L2 + Select + Start | L2 + Select + Start |

+(As a note, L3 and R3 are the buttons for pressing in the left or right analog stick)

 ** Rewind is currently disabled by default because enabling it can cause significant slowdown in games.
 It needs to be enabled before the hotkey will work.

 ### Retrorun Hotkeys